pygame/pygame/doc/capi/sdlvideo.rst

 Functions
 ---------
-.. cfunction:: int ColorFromObj (PyObject *obj, SDL_PixelFormat *format, Uint32 *val)
+.. cfunction:: int SDLColorFromObj (PyObject *obj, SDL_PixelFormat *format, Uint32 *val)

-  Converts the passed object to a 32-bit integer color value and stores the result in *val*.
+  Converts the passed object to a 32-bit integer color value matching the passed *format* and stores the result in *val*.
 This returns 1 on success and 0 on failure.

 PyPixelFormat
 -------------